-The first automobile was developed in the 18th century and was powered by steam.
-The first hydrogen-powered car was invented in the early 19th century, and the first electric ones were developed at the end of the century.
+The first automobile was developed in the 18th century and was steam powered.
+In the 19th century, the first hydrogen-powered car was invented and the first electric one was developed.

-In 1886, the gasoline powered car patent was awarded to the future cofounder of Mercedes-Benz, Karl Benz.
+The gasoline-powered car patent was awarded in 1886 to the future co-founder of Mercedes-Benz, Karl Benz.

-Initially, these motor cars were nicknamed horseless carriages because the body of the vehicle was virtually identical to that of a carriage.
+The first gasoline-powered motor cars were nicknamed “horseless carriages” because the vehicle body was virtually identical to that of a carriage.

 Turn of the 20th Century

-In the early 1900s, electric cars were the most popular vehicles.
-Then advances in combustible engine vehicles meant gas-powered cars became more practical and soon overtook their electric cousins.
+In the early 1900s, electric cars were the most popular cars.
+Then advances in combustible engine vehicles made gas-powered automobiles more reliable to operate, and they soon overtook their electric cousins.

-Cars began as playthings for the rich.
-There was virtually no infrastructure and most roads were not paved.
+The first cars were playthings for the rich.
+There was virtually no infrastructure, and most roads were unpaved.
 Vehicles could not be driven in bad weather.
-They simply weren’t practical as a reliable form of transportation.
+These factors meant they weren’t practical as a reliable form of transportation.

 Many smaller companies also were formed.
 Once such company was Bell Motor Co.
-It produced up to 40 Barrie Bell cars at its manufacturing plant in Barrie, Ontario, from 1916 to 1918.
-The company then went bankrupt.
+It produced 40 Barrie Bell cars at its manufacturing plant in Barrie, Ontario, from 1916 to 1918 when the company went bankrupt.

-Most of these smaller companies either went out of business or were bought out in the late 1910s and the early 1920s.
+Most smaller companies either went out of business or were bought out in the late 1910s and the early 1920s.

-World War One is the first war where motorized vehicles played a large role.
+World War I is the first war where motorized vehicles played a large role.

-During the First Battle of the Marne in September 1914, the French needed a way to transport troops to the front before the Germans could overrun their positions near the Marne River, and the railway system was unreliable.
-Six hundred taxis were requisitioned by the army to transport 6,000 troops.
-These Taxis of the Marne are attributed as one the reasons why the French won the battle.
+In September 1914, the French needed a way to transport troops to the front before the Germans could overrun their positions near the Marne River.
+The railway system was unreliable, so 600 taxis were requisitioned by the army to transport 6,000 troops.
+These Taxis of the Marne are one the reasons why the French won the First Battle of the Marne.

-The convoy, which included not just taxis but race cars, limousines and trucks, was ordered to drive without headlights.
+The convoy — which included not just taxis but race cars, limousines and trucks — was ordered to drive without headlights.
 This was difficult as it was dusk.
-Each vehicle carried five soldiers.

-The taxi drivers ran their meters the entire trip and were reimbursed by the French government.
+The taxi drivers, each carrying five soldiers, ran their meters the entire trip and were reimbursed by the French government.

-After all the troops were delivered, some taxis making a second trip, the drivers were free to go, but some stayed to help transport the wounded to safety.
+After all the troops were delivered, some taxis making a second trip, the drivers were free to go.
+Some drivers, however, opted to stay to help transport the wounded to safety.

-Ambulances were often donated to the war effort by wealthy families.
+Ambulances were often donated to the war effort by wealthy families or by organizations.
 Many were retrofitted cars.
 Eventually standards were written for ambulances to ensure they met the medical officers’ needs.